bjornol/nginx_ssl_keycloak_mysql_redis-docker/README.md

         https://github.com/MAXIMUS-DeltaWare/adminlte-keycloak-theme

 - mysql with config
     - Inclues config my.cnf file but to be used as example only.
-Remember to change my.cnf gile dependent of what kind of mariadb version you use.
+Remember to change my.cnf file dependent of what kind of mariadb version you use.

 - Redis